scipy/scipy/scipy/spatial/qhull_src/README.txt

   Warning: You will need to understand Qhull's data structures and read the code.
 Most users will find it easier to call Qhull as an external command.

-  The new, reentrant 'C' code (src/libqhull_r), passes a pointer to qhT to most Qhull routines.
+  The reentrant 'C' code (src/libqhull_r), passes a pointer to qhT to most Qhull routines.
 This allows multiple instances of Qhull to run at the same time.
 It simplifies the C++ interface.